Brawl At End Of Teaneck HS Basketball Game Versus Hackensack Brings Area Reinforcements

 In the end, no arrests were made, no one was injured and no weapons were found, McGurr said.

-Englewood police a short time dealt with an aggressive crowd of at least a few dozen people.
+Englewood police a short time dealt with what was described on an initial emergency dispatch as an aggressive crowd of at least a few dozen people.
 Mutual aid officers turned their attention there.

 Nothing serious was immediately reported from that incident.